 For millions around the globe, this narrative is typical of their own Easter celebrations.

-Jerusalem, where the most well-known Easter celebrations take place, is jam-packed with worshippers from all over the world.
-Along the famous cobbled Via Dolorosa—“Way of Suffering”—thousands of parishioners walk the path Christ is believed to have taken on His way to Golgotha.
+Jerusalem, where the most well-known Easter celebrations take place, is jam-packed with worshippers from all across the world.
+Along the famous cobble street Via Dolorosa—Latin for “Way of Suffering”—thousands of parishioners walk the path Christ is believed to have taken on His way to Golgotha.
 To them, and millions of like-minded professing Christians, Easter is the principal feast of the liturgical year.

-Elsewhere, United States troops in Iraq gather for an Easter sunrise service.
-In Peshawar, Pakistan, a group of devout women gathers around a picture of “Jesus” to reflect on the significance of the day and give prayers of thanksgiving.
+Elsewhere, a group of devout women in Peshawar, Pakistan, gathers around a picture of “Jesus” to reflect on the significance of the day and give prayers of thanksgiving.
 Farther east, thousands of South Korean Catholics attend services.

 Later that evening, several German Christians in Europe light a customary bonfire to protect them against the cold.
 Meanwhile, during a traditional ceremony in Bulgaria, priests bless painted red eggs, which symbolize spring.
 And several time zones away, an Armenian priest in New York City releases doves to illustrate how the original 12 apostles were commissioned to “spread the gospel.”